a growth & aquisition case study

 - Flexible logic to support multiple user goals

-- Seamless transition from quiz to registration
+- Direct transition from quiz to registration

 Results